PPI advice for researchers

 Simply complete a contact form online – after which a meeting will be arranged with a First Contact Facilitator (FCF).
 PPI will be discussed in this first meeting with the FCF, as well as reference made to key support documents.

-If further specialist advice is needed a meeting will be arranged with one of our PPI Specialist advisors.
+If further specialist advice is needed a meeting will be arranged with one of our PPI Specialist advisers.

 In addition, researchers are offered the opportunity of presenting their research idea to the RDS NENC Public Involvement Consumer Panel.
 For information on the panel, please visit our Consumer Panel page.